uviclibraries/academic-posters-canva/tips.md

     -   [Free icons to help describe your research story](https://thenounproject.com){:target="_blank"}
     -   [Google Advanced Image Search](https://www.google.ca/advanced_image_search){:target="_blank"}
     -   [CreativeCommons image search](https://search.creativecommons.org/){:target="_blank"}
-8. Don’t forget to provide captions for your graphics & photos.
+7. Don’t forget to provide captions for your graphics & photos.
-9. You can crop your images and charts directly in PowerPoint.
+9.

     <br>
     **Copyright Issues For Images**

-0. Published images and charts are all subject to copyright law, so you can’t simply use images you find on the Internet or through Google image search.
+10. Published images and charts are all subject to copyright law, so you can’t simply use images you find on the internet or through Google image search.
 Generally speaking images you may want to use for your poster fall under one of the following categories:
     -   Public domain - you can use and modify public domain images as you see fit.
 Please consult a copyright librarian or online resource to determine the copyright status of an image.
 Example: [UVic’s Copyright Resource.](https://www.uvic.ca/library/featured/copyright/support/resources/index.php){:target="_blank"}
     -   Creative Commons - you can usually use and modify Creative Commons licensed images providing you include the appropriate citation.
 See the previous section for websites and search engines that help you find Creative Commons licensed images.
     -   Copyright - you can only use and/or modify copyrighted images with explicit permission from the copyright holder, for a specified purpose and often only after paying a fee.
 NOTE: If you have taken a picture yourself or created a chart or graphic, you own the copyright to those works and can use them as you see fit.